USPTO Registration No. 36,518

 Mastermind IP Law P.C., 340 S. Lemon Ave. #6387, Walnut, CA 91789

-President & C.E.O..
-Duties include a wide variety of contract intellectual property legal services for clients in a wide variety of fields including pharmaceuticals, inorganic chemistry, toys, online game development, virtual and augmented reality products, sportswear, automotive components, green technology, horse tracks, pari-mutuel wagering, restaurant services, business services, education, marketing, apparel, stationery, novelty items, house wares, sporting goods, health & beauty supplies, professional sports, manufacturing, nuclear safety, retail, consumer electronics, multimedia entertainment, animation, books, software development, sporting equipment, jewelry, and motion picture film development.
+President & C.E.O.
+Duties include a wide variety of contract intellectual property legal services for clients in diverse fields including pharmaceuticals, inorganic chemistry, toys, online game development, virtual and augmented reality products, sportswear, automotive components, green technology, horse tracks, pari-mutuel wagering, restaurant services, business services, education, marketing, apparel, stationery, novelty items, house wares, sporting goods, health & beauty supplies, professional sports, manufacturing, nuclear safety, retail, consumer electronics, multimedia entertainment, animation, books, software development, waste water treatment, jewelry, motion picture film development and more.
 Legal areas include patent, design, trade secret, trademark and copyright law, as well as regulatory and contract law, including strategic planning, clearance, prosecution, maintenance, opinion work, and enforcement.
 Management of foreign and domestic intellectual property portfolios and docketing.
 Oversight of foreign associates.
 Interaction with client management and client external counsel.
 Preparation of legal opinions and reports for client management, as well as intellectual property awareness presentations for client employees.
 Participation in client business and marketing planning.
 Organization of due diligence proceedings and treatment of intellectual property during mergers, acquisitions and divestitures.
 Litigation support.
 Licensing.
 Delivery of general intellectual property advice to client business units.
-(2004-present)
+(2004- present)

 California Western School of Law, 225 Cedar Street, San Diego, CA 92101